PKU-Alignment/safety-gymnasium/docs/environments/safe_navigation/push.rst

 Specific Setting
 ----------------

-- Car: To facilitate Car to push Push_box, the Push_box property is adjusted for Car:
+- Car: To facilitate Car to push Push_box, the Push_box property is adjusted for Car.
     .. code-block:: python

         self.size = 0.125  # Box half-radius size